cknowles-moz/vsphere-tools/README.md

 In the above example, you'd specify "MYDC" to the --dc parameter, and the server and username would be used.  as many DC sections as you like can be specified, in case there are multiple VC/User settings you need/desire.

 ## Scripts

+Scripts are located in ./scripts and you can either run them as "./scripts/<scriptname>" or you can cd into scripts.

 ### power.py